 To be sure, a couple days in the Cameron Highlands on your way between Kuala Lumpur and Penang is absolutely a good idea, if only because it’s en route.
 On the other hand, you should be prepared for what to expect when you arrive—outside of the region’s main tea plantations, it’s a surprisingly hectic place.

-Ultimately, my goal in writing this post is to answer the main question you’re probably asking: is Cameron Highlands worth visiting?
+Ultimately, my goal in writing this post is to answer the main question you’re probably asking, whether you travel from Penang to Cameron Highlands or go the other way: is Cameron Highlands worth visiting?

 Where to Stay in the Cameron Highlands